akeneo/root-helpcenter/content/terms.md

 Unless otherwise set forth in the applicable Purchase Order, such Purchase Order will have an Initial Term of three (3) years starting on the first day of the Initial Term set forth in the applicable Purchase Order (“Effective Date” or “Start Date”).
 Prior to the end of the Initial Term, Parties agree to enter into renewal negotiations one hundred and twenty (120) days from the anniversary date.
 If the Parties fail to enter into a renewal agreement, the Agreement will automatically expire unless explicitly extended by an instrument in writing signed by both Parties.

 ## Termination
 Notwithstanding the foregoing, either Party may terminate this Agreement or any Purchase Order (i) immediately in the event of a material breach of this Agreement or any such Purchase Order by the other Party that is not cured within thirty (30) days of written notice from the other Party, or (ii) immediately if the other Party ceases doing business or is the subject of a voluntary or involuntary bankruptcy, insolvency or similar proceeding, that is not dismissed within sixty (60) days of filing.
 Termination of a Purchase Order shall not be deemed a termination of this Agreement.
 Termination of this Agreement shall, however, terminate all outstanding Purchase Orders.
-Either Party may also terminate this Agreement upon no less than thirty (30) days’ prior written notice to the other Party for any reason, if at such time there are no outstanding Purchase Orders then currently in effect.

 ## Effect of Termination
 Upon any termination or expiration of this Agreement or any applicable Purchase Order, Akeneo shall no longer provide the applicable Akeneo Services to the Customer and the Customer shall promptly cease and cause its Users to promptly cease using the Akeneo Services.
 Customer shall pay Akeneo for all Fees that had accrued prior to the termination date.
 Except as expressly provided herein, termination of this Agreement by either party will be a nonexclusive remedy for breach and will be without prejudice to any other right or remedy of such party.
 If the Purchase Order is terminated for any reason other than a termination as a result of Akeneo’s material breach, then Akeneo shall be entitled to all of the Fees due under the applicable Purchase Order for the entire unexpired terminated portion of the term of such Purchase Order.
 If the Purchase Order is terminated as a result of Akeneo’s material breach, then Customer shall be entitled to a refund of the pro rata portion of any prepaid Fees paid by Customer to Akeneo under the Purchase Order for the remaining unexpired terminated portion of the Term.
 Upon termination of this Agreement, each party shall promptly destroy all Confidential Information of the other party in its possession.